 So let’s dive right back into it.

-Here are the three remaining drivers for becoming a powerhouse workplace for millennial workers today.
+Last three drivers for becoming a powerhouse workplace for millennial workers today.

 3. Growth Opportunities